sdradic/sdradic/README.md

 My name is Dusan Radic.
 I am an Electrical Engineer from Chile.

-- :telescope: I’m working as a Data Engineer.
+- :telescope: I’m working as a Full-Stack Engineer.

 - :seedling: Studying cloud and electronics.